Becky139/mutts-cuts/AGILE.md

 This has a downside.
 It isn't possible to use the `timedelta` method on the booking model to add an end time for an appointment.
 It only works on `datetime` and not `time` datatype.

 The calendar model in the ERD isn't required.
 It's a pointless replication with hindsight so keep it simple.
 A calendar is a way to display database objects so I can create one using a library such as `calendar.py` or take a premade one from a useful site such as [Colorlib](https://colorlib.com/wp/template/calendar-20/).
 Event logic is still required.
-A bit of Jquery on individual calendar elements can trigger events as needed...
+A bit of jQuery on individual calendar elements can trigger events as needed...

-Or do I simply display daily appointments as a list in a django template.
-This would be simplier.
+Or do I simply display daily appointments as a list in a Django template.
+This would be simpler.

 Final thought of the week.
 You can follow instructions to the letter.
 Things you assume will work because you are told don't always.
 To be a better developer, assume nothing.